 Dean: *quickly slamming the laptop shut* "I do not like this universe.
 We've got to get out of this universe."

-Sam and Dean go to Jared Padalecki's house… and meet his wife Genevieve, aka Ruby.
+Sam and Dean go to Jared Padalecki's house and meets his wife Genevieve, aka Ruby.
 Their reactions are hysterical, especially when she walks out of the room and both brothers blatantly check out her ass.

 Following Sam and Dean being spotted laying the smackdown on a depowered Virgil, the crew are seen in a conference call to executive producer Sera Gamble.